Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 One down, three to go.

 It was a long, hard, dreary day.
-Josh spent large parts of it up to his armpits in water---always a serious danger for a member of the four-digit club---or spraying a fuck of a lot of water on the small goddamn *volcano* that had sprung up at the John Glenn airport emitter where one of the heat sinks had melted itself and several meters of surrounding rock.
+Josh spent large parts of it up to his armpits in water - always a serious danger for a member of the four-digit club - or spraying a fuck of a lot of water on the small goddamn *volcano* that had sprung up at the John Glenn airport emitter where one of the heat sinks had melted itself and several meters of surrounding rock.

 Sure as fuck took them shield techs some sweet time to get there!